MicrosoftDocs/partner-rest/partner-rest/develop/get-a-price-sheet.md

 |------------------------|----------|----------|-----------------------------------------------------------------|
 |Timeline| string   | No| Defaults to current if not passed.
 Possible values are history, current and future.       |
 |Month| string   | No| Only required if history is requested, must adhere to YYYYMM for the price sheet being requested.       |

+> [!Note]
+> Future pricing is not supported for Marketplace or Software.
+From April 1, 2022, partners will be able to start viewing software price list history via API, starting with March 2022 history. .

 ### Request headers